2629 words

 git mv Dockerfile Dockerfile.baseline

 Run all four.
 Save the output.
-The Scorecard baseline is what you will compare against after hardening.
-In my run the starting numbers were Scout grade D, an OpenSSF score in the low single digits, and multiple HIGH CVEs from apt package lag.
+That Scorecard baseline is what you compare against once the hardening lands.
+On my run the starting numbers were Scout grade D, an OpenSSF score in the low single digits, and several HIGH CVEs from apt package lag.

 Owner: the single maintainer.